Dimitrios Manos: OFI

-The 24-year-old has made some fantastic performances so far, scoring 15 goals and giving 6 assists and therefore has attracted interest.
-Two of the teams said to be interested in his signature are Olympiacos, who have been keeping tabs on him for quite some time and Panathinaikos who really need a striker having tough luck with many injuries at that position.
-Reports say that the greens offered OFI €100,000 in order to sign Manos in the beginning of the window.
-As well in the hunt are PAS Giannina and Xanthi.
+Two of the teams said to have been interested in Manos’ signature were Olympiacos, who had been keeping tabs on him for quite some time and Panathinaikos who were looking for a striker due to many injured players at that position.
+Reports said that the greens offered OFI €100,000 in order to sign Manos in the beginning of the window.
+As well in the hunt were PAS Giannina and Xanthi.
 Just one day after these rumors Manos scored in a 3–1 away win against Kallithea and the administration of OFI expressed their desire to extend his contract.
 On 31 March 2018, opened the score a penalty when Nikos Boutzikos’ arm blocked a set-piece, and scored one more goal as his club made another huge step towards promotion to the Super League, defeating 3–0 nearest challengers Panachaiki.
-On 4 April 2018, Manos scored by sliding the ball into the net at point blank range after a wonderful combination play, opening the score in a 2–0 derby home win against rivals Aris.
+On 4 April 2018, Manos scored, opening the score in a 2–0 derby home win against rivals Aris.
 The Thessaloniki club came into the match protecting an unbeaten record, but Aris were swept aside by a powerful OFI.
-On 26 April 2018, he scored his first career hat-trick and was sent-off in an emphatic 7–0 home win against Panegialios, setting a new record for the club for goals scored in the season for the Cretan side.
-The record was previously held by Costarican striker Rónald Gómez, who scored 19 goals during the 1999–2000 campaign.
-On 5 May 2018, he scored a brace against Apollon Larissa in an emphatic 4–0 home game.
+On 26 April 2018, he scored his first career hat-trick in a 7–0 home win against Panegialios, setting a new record for the club for goals scored in the season for the Cretan side.
+The record was previously held by Costa Rican striker Rónald Gómez, who scored 19 goals during the 1999–2000 campaign.
+On 5 May 2018, he scored a brace against Apollon Larissa in a 4–0 home game.

-OFI's striker might not be with the club come the new season as he is rumored to a move to giants Olympiacos in the summer.